GoogleChromeLabs/sw-precache/README.md

 Default: `true`

+### ignoreUrlParametersMatching [`Array<Regex>`]
+`sw-precache` finds matching cache entries by doing a comparison with the full request URL.
+It's common for sites to support URL query parameters that don't affect the site's content and should be effectively ignored for the purposes of cache matching—one example is the [`utm_`-prefixed](https://support.google.com/analytics/answer/1033867) parameters used for tracking campaign performance.
+By default, `sw-precache` will ignore `key=value` when `key` matches _any_ of the regular expressions provided in this option.
+To ignore all parameters, use `[/./]`.
+To take all parameters into account when matching, use `[]`.

+Default: `[/^utm_/]`

 ### importScripts [`Array<String>`]
 If you'd like to include one or more external scripts as part of the generated service worker code, use this option.
 The scripts passed in will be passed directly to the